Devanshpratapsingh28/Quiz-UI/README.md

 ## Quiz Website

 Welcome to the Quiz Website!
-This project was created as a part of the IEEE web team using HTML5, CSS3, and JavaScript.
+This project is created as a part of the IEEE web team using HTML5, CSS3, and JavaScript.
 It features a user-friendly interface for taking quizzes on various topics.

 ## Features